AlgoMaster Logo

 Each existing element gets copied one slot to the right, in reverse order so nothing gets overwritten.
 Then the new element drops into the freed-up slot at index 0.
 The total work is proportional to the number of elements that had to move, which is Count - index.
 Inserting at the end (index == Count) shifts nothing and runs in amortized O(1), exactly like Add.

 The indexer accepts any int from 0 to Count - 1.
 Anything else (negative, or >= Count) throws ArgumentOutOfRangeException.
-The exception is raised by the list itself before it ever touches the backing array, so you get a clean error instead of a buffer overrun.
+The exception is raised by the list itself before it touches the backing array, producing a clean error instead of a buffer overrun.

-The important behavior is that a range slice on List<T> returns a new `List<T>`, not a view onto the original.
+A range slice on List<T> returns a new `List<T>`, not a view onto the original.
 The new list has its own backing array, and modifying it doesn't affect the source.

 List<T> offers several ways to remove elements, each with its own semantics around what's removed and how the indices change afterward.